 There are also 5 palatial 2-bedroom villas for families or friends travelling together.
 Each has 2 bedrooms, 2 ensuite bathrooms, a large living area with sofas and a dining table, and a bigger pool flanked by a table and several daybeds.
 Two are set in the jungle, 2 sit over the water, and the most luxurious of all, the Royal Villa, is hidden away from the others in a secluded corner of the resort, complete with a private jetty; guests staying here have the option to hire their own chef and longtail boat if they want.

-All villas have free minibars, a selection of carefully chosen wines (extra charge), Bose sound systems with iPod docks, and satellite TVs with a small selection of films on demand.
+All villas have minibars (some are free, depending on your rates), a selection of carefully chosen wines (extra charge), Bose sound systems with iPod docks, and satellite TVs with a small selection of films on demand.

 The Vista Restaurant & Lounge sits on stilts above the ocean, with a sofa’d deck for cocktails and open-air tables for meals under the stars.
-You're in good hands: executive chef Joel Wilkinson has worked in some of the world’s top resorts and was has been private chef to the Rod Stewart, Kevin Spacy and Hugh Jackman to name a few.
+You're in good hands: the executive chef has worked in some of the world’s top resorts.

 His lunch and dinner menus take their cue from contemporary Cambodian cuisine and European fine dining.
 Every artfully decorated course comes with an amuse-bouche, and our dishes were filled with imaginative ingredients and tricks - freshly shucked oysters with flavoured salt and dipping sauce, salt-baked fish with 'foamed' cubes of tomatoes, Tom Yum soup with prawns and fried frogs legs.
 Our desserts - sweet Cambodian rice dumplings with sesame praline and red-bean sauce, and banana terrine with lemon and peppercorn ice cream - were served on lightboxes.
 Illuminated by moonlight, it was unquestionably a meal to remember.